 What's the goal of the project?

-To create a space where people who identify as or experience passing as white can explore toxic whiteness in their lives, without friends or colleagues of color being put in a position of helping or teaching or ambassador-ing or holding space.
+To create a space where white people can explore toxic whiteness in their lives, without friends, family, or colleagues of color being put in a nonconsensual position of helping or teaching or ambassador-ing or holding space.
+The event is open to all who wish to join.

 I created this to invite others on the same journey to inquire into the ideas we grew up with to better understand our privilege, biases, obstacles, and roles.
 To get more voices at the table, these conversations would be prompted by artists’ illustrations of their own experiences.